chaostoolkit-incubator/chaostoolkit-reliably/README.md

 As you can notice it is the same construct as for the steady-state, it's merely used with a different purpose.
-Here these probes will be executed every 5s during the experiment (it's for demo purpose, you would usually only run it once every minute or less).
+Here these probes will be executed every 5s during the experiment (this frequence is for demo purposes, you would usually only run it once every minute or less).

 ## Contribute